FrancisChung/QTTabBar/README.md

 This project is getting ported to Visual Studio 2015 and should be run as Administrator to allow the hooks needed for building it.

 Contributors are welcome since there are currently no "native" C# programers working on it.
+Erm, actually that'd be me ....